wizapp/gulp-mobile-icons/README.md

 This will create all icons in the folder `images/`.

-### Cordova
+### Cordova / PhoneGap

-Add the following to your `config.xml` to use the icons in a Cordova application:
+Add the following to your `config.xml` to use the icons in a Cordova/PhoneGap application:

 ```html
 <platform name="ios">